Montana Historical Society

 9. Architectural or conceptual drawings, if available.

-10. Letters of support are optional but encouraged.
+10. Letters are optional but encouraged.
 Applicants may submit up to three (3) letters of support addressed to Montana SHPO Grant Program.
 These should indicate that someone beyond the property owner supports the project and should be from those not directly benefitting from the project.

 SHPO Grant funds are provided by a tourism accommodations tax.
 The State of Montana is providing these funds to SHPO to enhance the historic properties that contribute to Montana’s tourist draw.
 Projects must comply with the Secretary of the Interior’s Standards for Historic Rehabilitation, and all Montana State laws, rules, and regulations associated with state construction contracts.
 These conditions include, but are not limited to: